mzazon/awesome-cloud-projects/aws/sso-external-identity-providers/sso-external-identity-providers.md

 Extend this solution by implementing these enhancements:

-1. **Advanced Attribute Mapping**: Configure attribute-based access control using custom attributes from your identity provider to dynamically assign permissions based on user properties like department, cost center, or project.
+1. **Advanced Attribute Mapping**: Configure attribute-based access control using custom attributes from your identity provider to dynamically assign permissions based on user properties like department, cost center, or project team membership.

-2. **Multi-Region Application Access**: Set up IAM Identity Center to provide access to AWS applications across multiple regions, implementing geo-specific access controls and compliance requirements.
+2. **Multi-Region Application Access**: Set up IAM Identity Center to provide access to AWS applications across multiple regions, implementing geo-specific access controls and compliance requirements for data residency.

-3. **Custom Application Integration**: Develop a custom SAML-enabled application that integrates with IAM Identity Center for seamless user authentication and authorization.
+3. **Custom Application Integration**: Develop a custom SAML-enabled application that integrates with IAM Identity Center for seamless user authentication and authorization, demonstrating the extensibility of the platform.

-4. **Automated Compliance Monitoring**: Create CloudWatch alarms and Lambda functions to monitor access patterns and automatically remediate policy violations or suspicious activities.
+4. **Automated Compliance Monitoring**: Create CloudWatch alarms and Lambda functions to monitor access patterns, detect anomalous behavior, and automatically remediate policy violations or suspicious activities.

-5. **Advanced Permission Set Policies**: Implement time-based access controls and break-glass procedures using custom policies with condition keys for emergency access scenarios.
+5. **Advanced Permission Set Policies**: Implement time-based access controls and break-glass procedures using custom policies with condition keys for emergency access scenarios, including IP address restrictions and MFA requirements.

 ## Infrastructure Code